Tips to Reduce Drinking

 Not only will it reduce your risk of alcohol-caused disease such as cancer and stroke, but you’ll see short-term benefits too.
 Think improved mood and decreased anxiety, increase energy levels, better sleep, brighter skin and a slimmer waistline, not to mention the cost-savings.

 Health experts recommend to reduce the risk of harm from alcohol-related disease or injury, healthy men and women should:

 - drink no more than 10 standard drinks a week; and

 - drink no more than 4 standard drinks on any one day.1

 Set yourself a drink limit and count your drinks.

-Set yourself a drink limit that is consistent with advice from the National Health and Medical Research Council (NHMRC), which is no more than two standard drinks on any day or no more than four in a single drinking session and stop once you’ve reached it.
+Set yourself a drink limit that is consistent with advice from the National Health and Medical Research Council (NHMRC), which is no more than 10 standard drinks a week and no more than 4 in a single drinking session and stop once you’ve reached it.
 You’ll find you can do without that extra drink after all and your body will thank you for it the next day.